Quick answer

 Can vegetarians eat francesinha in Porto?

 Yes — a few places now offer vegetarian and vegan francesinhas.
-Casanova (Rua do Almada) is the Reddit consensus pick for veggie francesinha, with even meat-eaters praising it.
+Casanova (Rua do Almada) is the local consensus pick for veggie francesinha, with even meat-eaters praising it.
 Lado B also has a vegetarian option.
 These replace the meat with plant-based proteins while keeping the signature sauce and cheese (or vegan alternatives).